aaronweggemans/angular-docker/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Docker Development

-You can also choose to start the application in a Docker environment
+You can also choose to start the application in a Docker environment.
+If you use the simple exapmle commands, the application will be runned by the names I use for the application.

+### First (build Image)

-First you will need to start with the command `docker build -t <projectname> .` This build the image of the application and tags it to a certain name.
+First you will need to start with the command `docker build -t <ProjectName> . --platform=linux/amd64` For example you can use `docker build -t client . --platform=linux/amd64` This build the image of the application and tags it to a certain name `-t`.

-For example you can use `docker build -t AngularProject .`
+The platform we are using here ` --platform=linux/amd64` is to make it possible to install linux package.
+We need this to install the google google-chrome-stable extension to test our application

+### Second (Start Container)

-Now you want to startup the development server by starting with `docker run -v ${PWD}:/app -p 4201:4200 <projectname>`
+Now you want to startup the development server by starting with `docker run -d -v ${PWD}:/app -v /app/node_modules -p 4201:4200 --name <ContainerName> --rm <projectName>`

-For exapmle you can use `docker run -v ${PWD}:/app -p 4201:4200 AngularProject`
+For example you can use `docker run -d -v ${PWD}:/app -v /app/node_modules -p 4201:4200 --name team-trip-advisor-client --rm client`

+### Third (Start Tests)

+We want to start with the tests for our application. `docker exec -it <ContainerName> ng test --watch=false` For Example `docker exec -it team-trip-advisor-client ng test --watch=false`

 ## Code scaffolding